 Meanwhile, the members of our Diversity and Quality of Life at the Workplace unit work hard all year to make our anti-sexism policy a reality on the ground.
 Efforts include holding awareness workshops for managers, promoting our e-learning course on fighting everyday sexism, and launching a poster campaign against sexual harassment.

 SNCF au Féminin: The network for women

 Dedicated to women but open to men, SNCF au Féminin was created to push the boundaries of gender balance and equality within the Group.
 Concretely, the network helps women build and manage successful careers through female leadership training and mentoring programmes.

 “It’s true that my line of work doesn’t attract many women, but I’m thriving on it.
-My team gave me a warm welcome from the moment I arrived, and everything has always been fine.
+My team gave me a warm welcome from the moment I arrived, and I’ve never had a problem.
 Their trust in me is very empowering.”